Work organization and labor law

-Working from home and the workplace at the campus of TU Dortmund University are equally valid working locations.
-Which workplace is chosen in individual cases depends on the necessities of the tasks and is determined by the superiors in consultation with the employees.
 When working from home, employees must ensure that they can be contacted during normal working hours.
-When working on site, the specifications of the general hygiene concept must be observed.
+When working on site, the specifications of the general hygiene concept must be complied with.

-The recording of working time in the flexitime system remains suspended.
+The recording of work time in the flexitime system remains paused for the time being.

-Against the background of the Corona pandemic, parents will be able to claim 30 instead of 20 working days of children's sick pay for each child covered by statutory health insurance in 2021.
+Against the background of the Corona pandemic, parents will be able to claim 30 instead of 20 working days of children's sick pay for each child covered by statutory health insurance also in 2022 and 2023.
 If there are several children, each parent is entitled to a maximum of 65 working days in total.
 For single parents, the entitlement increases by 20 to 60 working days per child.
 If there are several children, single parents are entitled to a maximum of 130 working days in total.
-This entitlement also applies if parents look after their children themselves at home.
 Eligible are working parents with statutory health insurance cover.
-Further information can be found on the pages of the TU Dortmund Familien Service.
+Parents can claim children's sick pay up to and including 7 April 2023, even if their child is not sick but must be looked for at home because the school, daycare center or childcare facility is closed by the authorities, compulsory attendance at classes has been suspended or authorities have restricted the access.
+Further information can be found on the pages of the TU Dortmund Family Service (in German).